jasonhemann/21FA-CS3800/_hw/homework1.md

   * `run-hw1-dfa`

-* a file `README.md` containing your DFA data representation (see A Data Representation for DFAs), and the other required information,
+* a file `README.md` containing your DFA data representation (see A Data Representation for DFAs), and the information we required from you last assignment (time spent, resources consulted).

 * and finally, files containing the solution to each problem.